Skip to content

 What are the objectives of cash forecasting ?

-• Make a forecast table using Excel
+• Making a forecast table using Excel

-• Choose a specialised cash management software
+• Opt for specialised treasury management software

 1. Determine the timeframe of your cash flow planning